dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T99: Forcing pregnancies can harm women physically and emotionally.
+### T99: Forcing a woman to carry an unwanted pregnancy can have severe consequences.

 |Support|
 |---|